 Three-dimensional pieces are yet another excellent type of art for creating an accent wall.
 Lovers of texture and depth will particularly be drawn to an accent wall the features work that literally stand out.
 This ceramic piece by UK-based Artist Caroline Achaintre, who may be better known for her textile creations, has both depth and texture.
 It also evokes flow with its sinuous lines and undulations.
 The artist says that German Expressionism and post-war British sculpture influence her work and convey “the trauma of a war-time generation.”

 This piece by Miami-based artist Rafael Rangel is called Cups.
 Composed of stainless sleet cups and spray paint, the work is three-dimensional and shiny, radiating creativity.
-It’s a dramatic choice of art for an accent wall and would be particularly nice on a brightly hued wall.
+It’s a dramatic choice of art for an living room accents wall ideas and would be particularly nice on a brightly hued wall.
 Rangel turns everyday items into symbolic mediums by removing their utility, hence they go from an everyday object to a more profound symbol.

 Metal pieces are another style that coveys texture and becomes the dominant element on an accent wall.
 This work is by Belgian artist Michel Francois, who “claims no signature style but creates a web of shifting connections between his works.”
 The varying tones of the metal and extra dimension from the bent and meandering part of the grid add depth and cast an interesting shadow as well.
 Metallic artwork pairs well with any color scheme and can be very thought-provoking.

 Artsy says that François’ work shows “our conflicting desires to both create and destroy the world we inhabit.”